 They may hate sunlight, but tarantulas make great low maintenance pets for apartments.
 They’re quiet and won’t need much from you.
 If you’re thinking of getting a tarantula, do your research and pick a species that moves slowly, so it will be easier to handle them.
 You should keep them in the dark part of your room and get a large enough terrarium, so they can roam around and feed on their prey.
 Their menu is cheap and consists of crickets, mealworms, super worms, and roaches.
 Tarantulas have a lifespan of up to 7 years and don’t like to be touched much.

 If you’re looking for a pet that will shock everyone but it’s easy to look after, a snake might be a perfect choice.
 The California Kingsnake is an excellent example of low maintenance reptile pets.
 Just like Leopard Geckos and turtles, it has an average lifespan of about 20–30 years.
 That said, their food income is a bit more complicated since they mostly eat rodents.
 The good news is you only have to feed them once every ten days.
-But we don’t recommend them for first-time pet owners.
+But we don’t recommend them for first-time pet owners to avoid mishandling and the risk of snake bites.
 Snakes need to live in a particular environment, and even the best ones don’t come close to what they have in their natural habitat.

 Chinchillas take a high place on the affordable pet list.
 Aside from being one of the cutest low maintenance pets with soft, dense fur, it’s also one of the shyest.
 Chinchillas prefer less physical contact and like to dwell in their cages quietly doing their own thing.
 But they’re also quite athletic, and some can jump over six feet.
 These furry buddies need specific food, but you can easily find it at any local pet shop for $10.
 Their lifespan reaches up to 10 years, making them the most independent and easy pets to own.